Free consultation

 If you were involving in a delivery truck accident and you can prove that the truck driver failed to operate his or her truck safely in order to deliver items on time, you may be able to sue both the truck driver and his/her trucking company.

-“The trucker’s employer can be held liable because the employer made its truck driver work in a stressful environment when facing unrealistic deadlines,” explains our experienced truck accident lawyer in Philadelphia.
+“The trucker’s employer can be held liable because the employer made its truck driver work in a stressful environment when facing unrealistic deadlines,” explains our experienced truck accident lawyer.

 By imposing tight deadlines, the employer is basically encouraging his or her truck drivers to disobey traffic rules in order to deliver items to their customers’ doorstep as fast as possible.
 Other causes of delivery truck crashes include but are not limited to: